 Pro: The war on drugs creates addicts

-Russell Brand, Sir Richard Branson, Sting and Michael Mansfield QC were among high-profile signatories to a letter to the government asking for a reappraisal of drugs policy organised by campaign group Release, The Independent reported last year.
+Russell Brand, Sir Richard Branson, Sting and Michael Mansfield QC were among high-profile signatories to the open letter asking for a reappraisal of drugs policies, The Independent reported last year.
 Cannabis has been classified as a Class B drug in the UK since 2008 and carries a prison sentence of up to five years for possession.

 Release, the organisation which organised the letter, says arresting users "creates more harm for individuals, their families and society".
 It says that if users are not "caught up in the criminal justice system" they have a better chance of escaping addiction and says evidence from other countries proves this.
 For example, they say users of ‘soft’ drugs like cannabis are more likely to try something harder, including heroin, when both are illegal.